 Since 2018, the ICC have been toying with the idea of ditching the coin toss for test cricket as they declared that the host nations were getting the groundsmen to ensure that the pitch favours their playing style.
 They were thinking about just allowing the visiting team to choose whether they want to bat or bowl first.

 They announced that this would be the case during the 2019 Ashes Series, meaning Australia would always have the choice of batting or bowling first.
 However, they eventually changed their mind and said that the toss was an integral part of the game.

 In the County Championship in England, the away side have the choice to field first if they wish.
 If they do not want to, the toss will take place as usual.

 For example, let us say that India are playing England in a five-match test series.
-A coin toss takes place in the first test and Virat Kohli wins it and decide to bat first.
-In the second test, England will get to choose and so.
+A coin toss takes place in the first test and Virat Kohli wins it and decides to bat first.
+In the second test, England will get to choose and so on.
 Okay, India will get to choose three times to England’s two, but that is how the cookie crumbles.
 This is a lot fairer than one of the teams winning five tosses in a row, which has happened before.